tale-toul/OCP4baremetalIPI/README.md

 ```
 Create DNS entries for the API endpoint and the default ingress controller.
 The public DNS zone used in this example to access the Openshift cluster is _ocp4.redhat.com_

 Create DNS entries for api.ocp4.redhat.com and \*.apps.ocp4.redhat.com resolving to the public IP of the physical host.
-Do this in the public DNS resolver hosting the zone, for example route 53 in AWS, or using dnsmasq in your localhost.
+Do this in the public DNS resolver for the hosting the zone, for example route 53 in AWS, or using dnsmasq in your localhost.

 ```
 $ host api.ocp4.redhat.com